Kong/kongponents/docs/components/table-view.md

 A nested table that complements the parent table requires some special handling:

 * The `nested` prop must be set to `true`
-* Table headers can be hidden using the [`hideHeader` prop](#hideheader).
+* Table headers can be hidden using the [`hideHeaders` prop](#hideHeaders).
 Value still need to be passed through the `headers` prop, and this is where the `nestedHeaders` slot prop becomes useful.
 It returns an array of header objects, simplifying the synchronization of column visibility when it is enabled in the parent table
 * To better align the columns of the parent and nested tables, the `columnWidths` slot prop can be utilized.
 It returns an object that can be passed to the nested table through the [`tablePreferences` prop](#tablepreferences).
 Each time a column is resized in the parent table, the nested table will be updated accordingly

 :::warning NOTE